The Best Gardens to Explore in NH

 As a new season of gardening begins, here are our picks for gardens to check out this month.

 Bedrock Gardens is a 37-acre private garden that is open on weekdays and weekends from 10 a.m. to 4 p.m.
-The garden, which also houses a number of whimsical sculptures, has been carefully cultivated over the past 38 years.
+The garden, which also houses a number of whimsical sculptures, has been carefully cultivated over the past 39 years.
 Stroll through the formal Parterre Garden, the Garish Garden, the Dark Woods and more while pausing to admire the Japanese teahouse, a gazebo, the 200-foot water works called the Wiggle Waggle and, of course, plant species from all over the world.
 There is a $10 suggested donation.

 465 Route 103A, Newbury

 This combination of gorgeous gardens, outdoor sculptures, nature trails and art gallery is located on a nearly 1,000-acre hillside overlooking Lake Sunapee.
 Discover the spectacular art of well-known New England sculptors as you explore the beautiful gardens and grounds of The Fells.
 Each piece is sited to seamlessly integrate into the surrounding gardens and natural landscape.
 Don’t miss the robust calendar of events for workshops, hikes, classes, concerts and more.